lauren-homan/logistic_growth/logistic_vs_exponential.md

        y = "N")
 ```

 Here, I have created a dataframe for the values of t ranging from 0-4000.
-Then, we've plotted both the logistic and exponential functions onto the same graph.
+This enables both the logistic and exponential functions to be plotted between the times 0-4000, but means the raw data itself is not included.